lnqproject/lnqproject.github.io/docs/datasets.md

 | **Total size** | 35.27 GB |
 | **License** | CC BY 4.0 |
 | **Last updated** | August 2024 |

+## Overview

+[This page](https://storage.googleapis.com/sdp-lnq-site/site/index.html) provides a quick high-level overview of the LNQ2023 data in graphical form.
+Each line represents a patient scan and hovering over a line provides a thumbnail view of the case.
+Clicking the scan opens an interactive viewer hosted by the [NCI Imaging Data Commons](https://portal.imaging.datacommons.cancer.gov/).

 ## Access